 - As an institution of higher learning, our "key work processes" may be defined as those learning-centered processes that have at their heart the institutional mission and goals, the College's core values, and the strategic planning process.
-Among these processes, which add value for our students (customers), are: - ➤ The College is a unique amalgam of a mid-size institution with a low student-to-faculty ratio (13:1).
-This low ratio allows faculty to provide in-depth, individualized learning opportunities for each student. - > Students in all disciplines are able to work on, or create, their own research projects.
-In fall 2007, there were 91 undergraduate and 45 graduate students participating in sponsored research opportunities. - > Technology is used to enhance instruction both in and out of the classroom.
-The College is truly cutting edge, with a high-speed wireless network, lab and "smart" classrooms, an online course management system (WebCT), remote access to library resources, virtual reference services, and electronic course reserves. - Recent initiatives-such as the development of the Academic Advising and Planning Center to staff professional advisors, the First-Year Experience Quality Enhancement Plan (QEP), and currently-debated proposals to change its general education curriculum-have sought to highlight the relationship between general education and major disciplines of study. - Through a minimum of three mandatory advising sessions, students are educated about the importance of the general education curriculum and how they can satisfy the general education requirements. - ➤ The First-Year Experience is structured to support entering students' learning environment through participation in either a Learning Community or a First Year Seminar.
+Among these processes, which add value for our students (customers), are: - ➤ The College is a unique amalgam of a mid-size institution with a low student-to-faculty ratio (16:1).
+This low ratio allows faculty to provide in-depth, individualized learning opportunities for each student. - ➤ Technology is used to enhance instruction both in and out of the classroom.
+The College is truly cutting edge, with a high-speed wireless network, lab and "smart" classrooms, an online course management system (WebCT), remote access to library resources, virtual reference services, and electronic course reserves. - ➤ Recent initiatives-such as the development of the Academic Advising and Planning Center to staff professional advisors, the First-Year Experience Quality Enhancement Plan (QEP), and currently-debated proposals to change its general education curriculum-have sought to highlight the relationship between general education and major disciplines of study. - Professional academic advisors in the Academic Advising and Planning Center are responsible for providing counsel on academic matters for all first-year students, first-semester transfer students, and undeclared students.
+Our primary charge is to assist students with all aspects of academic planning and to guide them through the general education requirements of the liberal arts curriculum as well as the academic policies and procedures of the College.
+To this end, we hold mandatory advising sessions with students in which we explore students' interests, discuss course options, consider majors, plan for the future, and address any academic concerns.
+By taking a developmental approach with our students, we provide them with the tools necessary to make sound decisions and take ownership of their academic experiences. - ➤ The First-Year Experience is structured to support entering students' learning environment through participation in either a Learning Community or a First Year Seminar.
 Peer facilitators will cover topics such as the importance of a liberal arts and sciences education and the role of general education in the total college experience.
-First Year Seminars will be academic in nature and will provide early exposure to academic rigor. - As stated above, the College's second year of planning will highlight the core competencies of the institution that will make apparent their relationship to our key learning-centered processes. - 6.3 How do you incorporate input from students, faculty, staff, stakeholders, suppliers, and partners for determining your key work process requirements? - The strategic planning process garnered broad-based participation from students, faculty, staff, stakeholders, suppliers, and partners in order to facilitate determination of current key work process requirements. - The initial year of the College of Charleston's strategic planning process allowed the College to undertake a comprehensive scan of the competitive environment, to conduct an environmental scan, as well as a SWOT analysis in which 93% of the current academic and administrative departments participated.
-The College's second year of planning will highlight the core competencies of the institution that will allow it to react to and to rise to the challenges presented in the upcoming years.
+First Year Seminars will be academic in nature and will provide early exposure to academic rigor. - As stated above, the College's second year of planning will highlight the core competencies of the institution that will make apparent their relationship to our key learning-centered processes.

+6.3 How do you incorporate input from students, faculty, staff, stakeholders, suppliers, and partners for determining your key work process requirements?

+- The strategic planning process garnered broad-based participation from students, faculty, staff, stakeholders, suppliers, and partners in order to facilitate determination of current key work process requirements. - The initial year of the College of Charleston's strategic planning process allowed the College to undertake a comprehensive scan of the competitive environment, to conduct an environmental scan, as well as a SWOT analysis in which 93% of the current academic and administrative departments participated.
+As a result of the College's second year of planning, a draft Umbrella Strategic Plan was created which shows the core competencies of the institution.
+Schools and Divisions drafted theirs in alignment with the institution's umbrella plan.
+Planning, budgeting and assessment flows from this document.